DawnB1/Reports/README.md

 # Report on the Colonial Pipeline Ransomware Attack
 Report (with sources) on the Colonial Pipeline Ransomware attack, propogated by the Revel Ransomware Group.
-The Malware, threat actors, response efforts, and additional developments and effects of the cyber-attack that have had an impact on society and the industry.
+The Malware, threat actors, response efforts, and additional developments and effects of the Cyber Attack that have had an impact on society and the industry.

 https://docs.google.com/document/d/17kx5Fansvd8qryBY_ftdwRET2f5LszQV/view